-For managing incident response planning and management in house, choose the right incident response tools.
+When managing incident response planning and management in-house, choose the right incident response tools.
 As mentioned, the incident response lifecycle requires a mix of tools.
 The following are 10 leading incident response software options to consider adding to an organization's arsenal.

 1. AT&T USM Anywhere

-Unified Security Management (USM) Anywhere from AT&T offers automated threat detection based on threat intelligence from AT&T Alien Labs.
+Unified Security Management (USM) Anywhere from AT&T offers automated threat detection based on threat intelligence from the AT&T Alien Labs security team and AT&T Alien Labs Open Threat Exchange.
 USM has discovery capabilities that include network asset and cloud asset discovery; analysis that includes SIEM event correlation and user activity monitoring; detection that includes cloud intrusion detection and EDR; response; assessments that include vulnerability scanning and dark web monitoring; and reporting.

-USM Anywhere is a SaaS product.
-Essentials, Standard and Premium plans are available, starting at $1,075-$2,595 per month.
+USM Anywhere is a SaaS product, available in Essentials, Standard and Premium plans that start at $1,075-$2,595 per month, respectively.
 Contact the company for further pricing.

 2. CrowdStrike Falcon Insight

-CrowdStrike Falcon Insight is an XDR and EDR platform with continuous logging, threat detection, threat hunting, situational awareness, response and streamlined notifications and threat prioritization.
+CrowdStrike Falcon Insight is an XDR and EDR platform with continuous logging, AI-powered threat detection, threat hunting, situational awareness, response, streamlined notifications and threat prioritization.
 Integration with CrowdStrike's SOAR platform, Falcon Fusion, enables automated response capabilities.
 Alerts are mapped to the Mitre ATT&CK framework.

-The cloud-based product is available as part of the Falcon Elite pricing, with the subscription licensed per endpoint.
+The cloud-based product is available as part of the Falcon Enterprise and Elite packages, with the subscription licensed per endpoint.
 Contact the company for pricing.